Sydney-Informatics-Hub/training-RNAseq/index.md

 permalink: index.html  # Is the only page that don't follow the partner /:path/index.html
 ---

-## RNA sequencing data analysis in R using the Artemis HPC

 This course provides an introduction on how to carry out RNA-seq data analysis using the Artemis HPC and R. We will cover the processes of: